 On Thursday, the lunchroom at Health Sciences Charter School in Buffalo bustled with the sounds of 45 excited high school students.
-They’d all been brought together for a new summer program focused on STEM education.
+They had all been brought together for a new summer program focused on STEM education.

-As the morning began, three young children took seats amongst the students, and teachers began to interview them.
+As the morning began, three young children took seats among the students, and teachers began to interview them.

 “What do you like to do?” asked technology education teacher Ed Hawkins.